GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 * [Functors](https://en.wikipedia.org/wiki/Functor_(functional_programming))
 * etc.

-If you already have an extensive OOP experience, the only way to master FP is to use only (and only) languages that enforce purity, such as [Haskell](https://en.wikipedia.org/wiki/Haskell_(programming_language)) or [ML](https://en.wikipedia.org/wiki/ML_(programming_language)) family of languages.
+If you already have extensive OOP experience, the only way to master FP is to use only (and only) languages that enforce purity, such as [Haskell](https://en.wikipedia.org/wiki/Haskell_(programming_language)) or [ML](https://en.wikipedia.org/wiki/ML_(programming_language)) family of languages.
 But because the ability of the pure FP to reduce cognitive effort is questionable for any real-world application, OOP programmers often consider it harmful,